vehicle-lang/tutorial/chapter-4/README.md

   trained networks and the solver transcripts, with a README that walks through both experiments step by step and lists the Python libraries required.
 - `exercises` - the exercises for this chapter and what you need to attempt them.
+  `exercises/acas2` holds the starting material for Exercise #6, the ACAS Xu benchmark: the ten-property specification, three networks, and the scripts that split the specification and run Marabou.
-- `solutions` - sample solutions and expected results.
+- `solutions` - sample solutions and expected results. `solutions/acas2` is the complete, self-contained worked solution of Exercise #6: training script, one-property specifications, every snapshot, all traces and solver transcripts, and a README that records each step.